Cross-reality location privacy protection in 6G-enabled vehicular metaverses: an LLM-enhanced hybrid generative diffusion model-based approach: System model

 Finally, by integrating the communication latency, migration latency, and computation latency, the total service response latency experienced by AV $m$ in time slot $t$ is expressed as

-\subsection{Penalties for QoS Loss}
+\subsection{Penalties for QoS loss}

-QoS is another critical requirement in 6G-enabled vehicular metaverses.
-When agentic AI-driven AVs travel and request splendid LBS, injecting excessive noise into their status messages can decline the QoS, thus leading to poor metaverse experiences, such as offset scenario rendering and improper site recommendation.
+QoS is another critical requirement in 6G-enabled vehicular metaverses~\cite{cui2025overview}.
+When agentic AI-driven AVs travel and request location-sensitive LBS, injecting excessive noise into their status messages can degrade QoS, leading to poor metaverse experiences such as inaccurate scene rendering and improper site recommendations.
 To prevent such situations, a penalty term for QoS loss regarding the distance between the actual and perturbed locations is introduced to constrain large-scale continuous actions.
 According to Eq. (\ref{perturbed_location}), the perturbed location of AV $m$ after applying the continuous action is $\tilde{l}_m^t=(\tilde{x}_m^t,\tilde{y}_m^t)$.
+Here, a logarithmic structure is adopted to capture the diminishing marginal impact of location perturbation on QoS degradation~\cite{datar2022strategic}.
+Specifically, small perturbations can already significantly affect location-sensitive metaverse services, whereas further increasing a large perturbation distance results in a relatively smoother QoS degradation.
+Therefore, the logarithmic penalty effectively models the progressively saturated QoS loss and prevents the QoS term from dominating the overall optimization objective.
 Referring to the distance calculation formula in Eq. (\ref{distance_formula}), we define the penalty for QoS loss as

-\subsection{Problem Formulation}
+\subsection{Problem formulation}

 Generally, the proposed framework requires each agentic AI-driven AV to determine how to perturb its physical location and migrate its AI agent to protect cross-reality location privacy and ensure user immersion by maintaining service response latency and QoS.
 Consequently, the utility function of AV $m$ is defined as